sunoru/NodeCall.jl/README.md

 See [`examples/`](./examples) or [`test/runtests.jl`](./test/runtests.jl) for more examples.

+## Known Issues

+One important problem of `NodeCall.jl` is that it cannot work with Julia's multi-thread/process functions, as well as the asynchronous methods involving `Task`s.
+However, asynchronous features in NodeJS (`Promise`s) works fine by awaiting them explicitly.

 ## Bug Reports & Contributing

 Please feel free to file issues and pull requests.
 Any feedback or help would be greatly appriciated.